airswap/airswap-about/contracts/indexer.md

 | :------- | :-------- | :--------------------------------- |
 | `token`  | `address` | Address of the token to blacklist. |

-A successul `addTokenToBlacklist` emits a `AddTokenToBlacklist` event.
+A successful `addTokenToBlacklist` emits a `AddTokenToBlacklist` event.

 ```java
 event AddTokenToBlacklist(